illuminatech/db-role/README.md

 ## Master role inheritance <span id="master-role-inheritance"></span>

-This approach assumes role Eloquent class be descendant of the base role class, using 'has-one' relation to the slave one.
+This approach assumes role Eloquent class to be a descendant of the base role class, using 'has-one' relation to the slave one.

 ```php
 <?php